cyberiums/cyberdoc/docs/_legacy/Contract-Tutorial.md

         }    })

-**If you are using the _online compiler_ Copy the contract code to the [online solidity compiler](https://chriseth.github.io/cpp-ethereum/), and then grab the content of the box labeled **Geth Deploy**.
+**If you are using the _online compiler_ Copy the contract code to the [online solidity compiler](https://chriseth.github.io/cpp-ethereum/), and then grab the content of the box labeled **Geth Flavours Deploy**.
 Since you have already set the parameters, you don't need to change anything to that text, simply paste the resulting text on your geth window.**

 Wait up to thirty seconds and you'll see a message like this: